-In 1861, President Lincoln appointed a man named Victor Smith, a newspaper editor from Cincinnati, Ohio, as Collector of Customs for the District of Puget Sound.
+In 1861, President Abraham Lincoln appointed a man named Victor Smith, a newspaper editor from Cincinnati, Ohio, as Collector of Customs for the District of Puget Sound, Washington.
 However, when Smith arrived, he immediately took a dislike to Port Townsend, thinking it no more than a city of “huts” populated by uncouth Westerners.

 An ambitious man, Smith began to promote moving the Customs House from Port Townsend to Port Angeles.
 With the nation in the midst of the Civil War, he further supported his plan by advocating the idea that the British intended to join forces with the Confederates and the existing Port of Entry could be easily invaded from the British naval base on Vancouver Island in British Columbia.